 When does the H-1B visa lottery begin?

 The exact start date of the H-1B visa lottery varies from year to year.
 In 2022, the visa lottery’s initial H-1B registration period opens at noon Eastern Time on March 9.
 The lottery closes at noon Eastern Time on March 25.
 You and your employer must wait until March 9 to begin your registration.

 How do I check my H-1B visa lottery results?

-You may check the results of the H-1B lottery by logging into your U.S. Citizenship and Immigration Services (USCIS) online account.
+You may check the results of the H-1B lottery by logging into your U.S. Citizenship and Immigration Services (USCIS) account online.
 Your account will reveal your application status.
 In previous years, USCIS has released status updates by the end of March.

 With an H-1B visa, you’re permitted to explore pathways to permanent residency.
 Some H-1B visa holders may be eligible to apply for marriage-based green cards if they meet and marry a U.S. citizen or green card holder during their time here.